Accuride supplies steel and aluminum wheels and wheel-end components for commercial vehicle OEM, fleet and aftermarket customers.

 FBR provides investment banking, merger and acquisition advisory, institutional brokerage and research services.
 It focuses on the consumer, energy & natural resources, financial institutions, healthcare, industrials, insurance, real estate and TMT sectors.

 JR provides customers with automated manufacturing solutions that solve key operational and productivity challenges.
-From font-end concept design to development and after-installation support, JR seamlessly integrates the necessary hardware and software.
+From front-end concept design to development and after-installation support, JR seamlessly integrates the necessary hardware and software.

 Key Safety Systems is a leading global automotive safety supplier, including airbags, seatbelts, steering wheels and active safety accident avoidance technology.